Nigeria: The scourge of ritual killings

 On previous occasions I have stated here that the numbers of abductions and murders for ritual motives are running sky-high in Nigeria, not to speak of missing persons leaving no trace.
 Having a brief look at the contents of this site since I started it in 2018, one is tempted to say that this West African country is well covered but by far I do not report all recorded cases of ritualistic murders in Africa’s most populated country (over 225 million inhabitants in 2024).

-On March 6, the Daily Post, a.
-Nigerian newspaper, published an alarming article, Kogi, Nasarawa, Niger residents decry rising cases of ritual killings.
-In Edo State, a fashion’s designer’s head was cut off in a suspected ritual killing.
-Lagos State police arrested a fourth suspect after the discovery of the mutilated body of a Lagos State University graduate student – who had been missing since January 16, 2025 – in a shallow grace.
-Delta State police intensified the hunt for killers of two women who were found dead on farms.
+On March 4, the Daily Champion, a Nigerian online newspaper, reported that a group of community women under the name, ” concerned mothers” have raised alarm over the increase in ritual killings in Imo State.
+Two days later, another online newspaper, the Daily Post, published an alarming article, Kogi, Nasarawa, Niger residents decry rising cases of ritual killings.
+The following day, a fashion’s designer’s head was cut off in a suspected ritual killing in Edo State.
+On Monday, March 10, Lagos State police arrested a fourth suspect after the discovery of the mutilated body of a Lagos State University graduate student – who had been missing since January 16, 2025 – in a shallow grace.
+The same day, Delta State police announced it intensified the hunt for killers of two women who were found dead on farms.
 They were allegedly killed for ritual purposes, as locals claimed that some of their vital organs were missing.
-In the northern state of Jiwaga the headless body of a teenager was found, also his private parts was missing.
-In Anambra State women took to the streets protesting against gender-based violence and ritual killings.
+In the same week, women took to the streets in Anambra State protesting against gender-based violence and ritual killings.

 The list is too long to continue.
 Each day new ritual killing cases are unearthed, sometimes literally.